Trump discussed border, trade with Canada's Trudeau after pledging steep tariffs

 Trump wants to use tariffs as a tool to get Mexico and Canada to help stem the flow of illegal drugs into the US, particularly the deadly opioid fentanyl, and also migrants crossing illegally into the US.

-"We discussed many important topics that will require both Countries to work together to address, like the Fentanyl and Drug Crisis that has decimated so many lives as a result of Illegal Immigration, Fair Trade Deals that do not jeopardize American Workers, and the massive Trade Deficit the US has with Canada," Trump said in a post on Truth Social.
+"We discussed many important topics that will require both countries to work together to address, like the Fentanyl and Drug Crisis that has decimated so many lives as a result of Illegal Immigration, Fair Trade Deals that do not jeopardise American Workers, and the massive trade deficit the US has with Canada," Trump said in a post on Truth Social.

 "Trudeau has made a commitment to work with us to end this terrible devastation of US Families," he added.